-This marks McConnell-Miller's second stint at Pitt as the Pittsburgh native was an assistant coach with the Panthers from 1991-93.
+This marks McConnell-Miller's second stint with the Panthers as the Pittsburgh native was an assistant coach from 1991-93.

 McConnell-Miller was the head coach at the University of Colorado from 2005-2010.
 She guided the Buffaloes to a postseason berth and 19 wins during the 2007-08 season, their first postseason action over a four-year span.
 That same year, the team earned its first national ranking in four seasons.

 Before Colorado, McConnell-Miller spent six seasons as the head coach at the University of Tulsa, spearheading an effort which saw the squad post its first winning season in 14 years.
 McConnell-Miller left the school as the program's all-time winningest coach, collecting WAC Coach of the Year honors in 2000.
 The Golden Hurricane had back-to-back WNIT postseason appearances in 2004 and 2005.

 Under her tutelage, Tulsa placed at least one player on a WAC All-Conference squad in each of her six seasons and had four players earn ESPN the Magazine Academic All-District honors and 25 student-athletes recognized by the WAC for their achievement in the classroom.